benthevining/Limes/README.md

 Limes makes use of C++20, notably concepts.
 Limes has been tested on Mac, Windows, and Linux with Clang, GCC, and MSVC.
 Limes is also tested crosscompiled for iOS, tvOS and watchOS.

 To build the Limes unit tests, pass `-D LIMES_BUILD_TESTS=ON` to the CMake configuration.
-This option defaults to off.
+This option defaults to `OFF`.

 ## CMake information